codemod-com/codemod/crates/cli/README.md

 3. Validates the manifest and workflow
 4. Executes with the bundle directory as the base path

+For your information the defautl registry is `https://app.codemod.com/`. and you can visualize codemods on the [Codemod Registry webapp](https://app.codemod.com/registry).

 ## Workflow Bundles

 A workflow bundle is a directory containing: